-Office for Equal Opportunity
+Office for Equal Opportunity 1 Holladay Hall, Box 7530 North Carolina State University Raleigh, NC 27695-7530

-1 Holladay Hall, Box 7530 North Carolina State University Raleigh, NC 27695-7530 Phone: (919) 513-1234 or 515-3148
+Phone: (919) 513-1234 or 515-3148

-DISABILITY SERVICES FOR STUDENTS
+DISABILITY SERVICES OFFICE

-Students desiring reasonable accommodations for their documented disabilities should contact Disability Services for Students (DSS), Suite 1900, Student Health Center, 2815 Cates Avenue, (919) 515-7653 (Voice), (919) 515-8830 (TTY).
-Services and accommodations are provided based on an individual student's documented needs and are determined in consultation with the student and his/her DSS service provider.
-Such requests should be made far in advance of registration deadlines to ensure timely services and accommodations.
-DSS will maintain appropriate confidentiality of records and communication regarding disability.
+Individuals desiring reasonable accommodations for their documented disabilities should contact the Disability Services Office (DSO), Suite 1900, Student Health Center, 2815 Cates Avenue, (919) 515-7653 (Voice), (919) 515-8830 (TTY).
+Services and accommodations are provided based on an individual's documented needs and are determined in consultation with the individual and an DSO representative.
+For students, such requests should be made far in advance of registration deadlines to ensure timely services and accommodations.
+DSO will maintain appropriate confidentiality of records and communication regarding disability